jtushman/heroku_mongo_watcher/README.md

 ## Prereqs

 1. need to have a heroku account, and have the heroku gem running on your machine
-2. need to be able to run mongostat (e.q. has at least read-only admin access to your mongos)
+2. need to be able to run mongostat (e.q. has at least read-only admin access to your mongos), and have mongo installed locally

 ## To install